Locations:

 Goodpasture Syndrome (Anti-GBM Disease)

-Goodpasture syndrome is a life-threatening autoimmune disorder.
-It causes the immune system to attack tissues in the lungs and kidneys.
-Symptoms include coughing up blood and trouble breathing.
-Untreated, the syndrome leads to lung damage, kidney failure and death.
-Treatments include medications and plasmapheresis, a type of blood transfusion.
+Goodpasture syndrome is a potentially life-threatening autoimmune disorder.
+It causes your immune system to attack tissues in your lungs and kidneys.
+Symptoms include trouble breathing and coughing up blood.
+Without treatment, it can lead to lung damage, kidney failure and death.
+Treatment includes medications and a type of blood transfusion.

 Overview